hutscape/cactus/readme.md

 - Test out paper mockups for mechanical dimensions
 - Do a mechanical consideration before laying out the footprint
 - Check pin, pitch, manufacturer part number, function before buying BOM parts
+- Design a power on/off switch to start/stop using the battery

 ## References 📚